0738 1

 Photo: picture alliance via Getty Image

-In 1909, Arthur Edward Waite and Pamela Colman Smith designed and published a tarot deck loosely based on the teachings of the Hermetic Order of the Golden Dawn.
-This timeless deck is commonly known as the Rider-Waite deck and is still the most popular tarot variant for both beginner and professional card readers.
-In 1943, occultist Aleister Crowley (the self-declared nemesis of Arthur Edward Waite) and Lady Frieda Harris published their own interpretation of the Hermetic Order of the Golden Dawn's tarot.
-Their Thoth deck, named after the Egyptian god of alphabets, incorporates specific astrological symbolism into each card, linking the divination practice to the cosmos.
+A tarot deck that was created and released in 1909 by Arthur Edward Waite and Pamela Colman Smith was partially inspired by the teachings of the Hermetic Order of the Golden Dawn.
+Known by most as the Rider-Waite deck, this classic deck continues to be the most well-liked tarot version for both novice and expert card readers.
+Occultist Aleister Crowley, Arthur Edward Waite's self-proclaimed archenemy, and Lady Frieda Harris released their own tarot readings of the Hermetic Order of the Golden Dawn in 1943.
+Their Thoth deck, which takes its name from the Egyptian god of alphabets, has particular astrological symbolism embedded in each card, connecting divination to the universe.